 The dignified elegance of Aix en Provence takes on a fairytale aspect when lit for Christmas.

-The area around La Rontonde, the Cours Mirabeau and the winding backstreets of the Old Town are also richly decked in lights and local stores make a magnificent effort with their festive decorations and window displays.
+The area around La Rontonde, the Cours Mirabeau and the winding backstreets of the Old Town are richly decked in lights and local stores make a magnificent effort with their festive decorations and window displays.
 And there's tons going on in terms of markets and special events.

 There is also a Christmas crib of traditional santons in a chalet near the Monoprix department store half-way down the boulevard.
 Pictured, above, the Cours Mirabeau and, below, the celebrated statue of Good King René in festive guise.
 The Cours is closed to traffic at weekends during the Christmas period.

 In early December Aix celebrates the Fête de la Sainte Lucie, a Festival of Lights of Swedish origin.
 It starts at the Cathedral in the early evening, and moves on to the Town Hall for traditional Swedish songs and a tasting of something called glögg (Swedish mulled wine).
 9 December.

 Mid December sees the Bravade Calendale, a ceremonial procession along the Cours Mirabeau with musicians, dancers and folklore galore.
-In 2014 it's on 14 December.
+In 2014 it's on the afternoon of 14 December.

-Later in December, the same location houses an Olive Oil Festival (13-14 December) followed by the Marché des 13 Desserts (the Market of the 13 Desserts), where you can find these traditional delicacies and other regional specialities.
+After that the same location houses an Olive Oil Festival (13-14 December) followed by the Marché des 13 Desserts (the Market of the 13 Desserts), where you can find these traditional delicacies and other regional specialities.
+18-24 December.